 - The person was convicted of drug trafficking and he or she went into another country while committing the crime.

 - The individual has been forbidden from getting a passport through probation, parole, or court order.

 - The individual has been forbidden from leaving the United States.

 - The individual is on a supervised release program for felons who have been convicted of drug possession or distributing a controlled substance.

 Other Reasons for Passport Denial

 In addition to the above, there are other non-criminal reasons why someone might be denied a US passport, such as the person is a minor and they don’t have their parents’ consent, or they are in arrears on a federal loan, or they owe more than $2,500 in child support arrears.

 While a convicted felon may have no trouble obtaining a US passport, sometimes the real problem is finding a foreign country that will allow the convicted felon to enter.
 Canada, for example, is one country that won’t let a US citizen in with a recent misdemeanor DWI, never mind a felony DUI!
 So, a convicted felon may have no trouble obtaining a US passport, but they may not find a country that will let them in.

 Facing felony charges and you’re worried how it may impact international travel?
-Contact The Alband Law Firm for a hard-hitting defense!
+Contact Alband, Lane & Balderama for a hard-hitting defense!